-The official procedure for due diligence on Human Rights that Inmocemento makes available to all persons or stakeholders, so that they can report any irregularity or infringement affecting fundamental rights, is Inmocemento's Ethics Channel.
-Any communication received through the Ethics Channel will be processed in accordance with the Compliance Model.
+The official procedure for due diligence on Human Rights that Inmocemento makes available to all persons or stakeholders, so that they can report any irregularity or infringement affecting fundamental rights, is Inmocemento's whistleblowing channel.
+Any communication received through the whistleblowing channel will be processed in accordance with the Compliance Model.